Are You Bound by a Non-Compete Agreement?

 While these restrictions offer protections for new employees, those employees who are currently in positions where they were presented with a non-compete agreement on their first day of work may not know how these recent changes impact them.
 If you are employed in New York State, are considering leaving your current job, and you know you have signed a non-compete agreement, you should meet with an employment attorney to have the agreement reviewed.
 In many places, thanks to the new guidance offered by the Attorney General, you may be released from onerous clauses.

 Attorney Christopher Q. Davis has the skills and knowledge to help employees fight back against non-compete agreements and move forward in their careers.
-Contact the Law Office of Christopher Q. Davis today to learn more by calling (646) 430-7930.
+Contact the Working Solutions Law Firm today to learn more by calling (646) 430-7930.